-Upon arrival to school all students are expected to report to their homerooms.
+Upon arrival at school all students are expected to report to their homerooms.
 No supervision is provided for students until 8:50 AM.
 Students are not permitted to enter the school until 8:50 AM, unless their parents are attending a morning meeting, or if a teacher is working with students.
 At Pleasant Valley, parents are to park in the upper lot and escort children to the building if they are dropped off.
-At Bower Hill Elementary School, parents are to use the drop off circle.
+At Bower Hill Elementary School, parents are to use the drop off circle or park in the parent parking lot and escort their children to the building.